appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 2. `currentIndex` - index of the current editable row.
 3. `editedValue` - the newly entered value on the editable input.

-Let's take an example to understand how the valid property works.
-If you want the updated value to be "John", so in the valid property section, add:
+For example: Imagine you want the updated value to be "John".
+In the **Valid** property field, add:

 ```
 {{editedValue == "John"}}
 ```

-If a word other than "John" is added to the cell, an error will be displayed.
-Similarly, the above-mentioned binding variables can be used to obtain values and row indexes.&#x20;
+If a word other than "John" is added to the cell, an error is displayed.
+Similarly, the previously mentioned binding variables can be used to obtain values and row indexes.&#x20;

 <VideoEmbed host="youtube" videoId="c4Ylp9QUAc0" title="Valid" caption="Valid"/>

-#### Error Message
+#### Error message

-The error message displays if the regular expression(regex) or valid property check fails.
+The error message displays if the regular expression (regex) or valid property check fails.
 If a user enters an incorrect value, the widget shows a message "invalid input."
 You can change this message by using the `Error message` property to provide better feedback on the input given by the user.

 ![](/img/inline32.PNG)